 Catches in all months were very patchy in that we generally caught half of the fish in ~5% of the trawls per cruise and did not catch any fish in 40% of the trawls (Peterson et al. 2010).
 Patches most generally occurred for both yearling Chinook and coho salmon off the Columbia River and the Washington coast in May and June (Figure JSS-02) and very near shore for yearling and subyearling Chinook salmon in September.

 Annual variation in salmon abundance–The lowest June catches of Chinook and coho salmon were associated with an El Niño event in 1998 and an anomalously low upwelling period during May-June 2005 (Figure JSS-03).
 Conversely, the highest June catches occurred during years with a negative signal (cold phase) of the Pacific Decadal Oscillation (1999-2003 and 2008-2013).
-June 2017 catches of all juvenile salmon were extremely low compared to the 19 previous June surveys.
-Subyearling Chinook salmon catch was the 18th lowest of the 20 years, yearling Chinook and coho salmon had the lowest catches of the 20 June surveys, and mixed-age juvenile Chinook salmon was ranked 19th of the 20 June survey catches.
+June 2018 catches of subyearling and mixed-age juvenile Chinook and coho salmon were on the high side, whereas catches of yearling Chinook salmon were lower than average.
+Subyearling Chinook salmon catch were the 5th highest of the 21 years, yearling Chinook salmon were ranked 14th, yearling coho salmon were the 2nd highest catches, and mixed-age juvenile Chinook salmon were the 4th highest of the 21 June survey catches.